vegaprotocol/specs/protocol/0035-LIQM-liquidity_monitoring.md

 ## What happens during the auction?

 The auction proceeds as usual.
 Please see the auction spec for details.
-## Frequency of checking for auction entry triggers
+## Frequency of checking for liquidity auction entry conditions

  Through a sequence of actions which occur with the same timestamp the market may be moved into a state in which a liquidity auction is expected and then back out of said state.
 Ideally, liquidity auctions should only be entered when the market truly requires one as once entered a minimum auction length (controlled by `market.auction.minimumDuration`) must be observed.
 Even with a very short a minimum auction length, a market flickering between two states is suboptimal.